Contractor's Pollution Liability Insurance

 Catastrophic coverage: This covers you if there is a sudden, pollution-inducing event such as a fire or explosion.

-Non-catastrophic coverage: This covers you if pollution occurs over a long period of time and affects neighboring businesses or residents.
+Non-catastrophic coverage: This covers you if pollution occurs over a long period and affects neighboring businesses or residents.

-Property transfer: This protects property owners if they purchase a parcel of land or a contaminated or otherwise polluted building by a previous owner.
+Property transfer protects property owners if they purchase a parcel of land or a contaminated or otherwise polluted building by a previous owner.
 If you have this insurance coverage, your insurer will cover the necessary clean-up costs.

-Errors and omissions: This coverage is specifically designed for clean-up companies and environmental consultants.
+Errors and omissions: This coverage is designed explicitly for clean-up companies and environmental consultants.
 It covers them for liability if they should wrongly declare a property free of pollutants or if the work they do causes further contamination.

 What Is Contractors Pollution Liability Insurance?

 Contractors work on other people’s property.
-If work that they do now uses materials that are later hazardous, the contractors are liable for damages and clean-up.
 Many contractors went bankrupt in the 1970s when they were forced to clean up asbestos-filled insulation from buildings they had worked on.
+If work that they do now uses later hazardous materials, the contractors are liable for damages and clean-up.
 Contractors' pollution liability insurance is designed to protect contractors from these unmanageable losses.

-Contractors pollution liability insurance provides contractors with coverage against bodily harm claims or injuries and provides coverage for any related court costs and legal fees.
+Contractors' pollution liability insurance provides contractors with coverage against bodily harm claims or injuries and includes coverage for any related court costs and legal fees.

 Is Pollution Insurance Coverage Expensive?

 The cost of a pollution liability insurance policy will differ significantly from one business to the next.
 A business that uses many hazardous chemicals will have higher premiums than one that uses only a few.
 Some factors that influence costs include:

 – The type of business being insured